ajbcloud/FutsalCulture/replit.md

 - Smart invite system testing data with varied email/phone combinations
 - Run seeding with: `tsx server/seed.ts`
 - Clears existing data and repopulates with fresh test data

+### Calendar Features
+- **Interactive Calendar View**: Monthly calendar showing sessions on each day
+- **Clickable Days**: Click any calendar day to see detailed session information in a popup
+- **Session Popups**: Show full session details including time, location, capacity, pricing, and booking status
+- **Age-Based Filtering**: Authenticated parents see only sessions eligible for their players' age groups
+- **Navigation**: Calendar view available on both home page and sessions page